bmewburn/vscode-intelephense/README.md

 ## Acknowledgements

+A big thank you to supporters who have bought a premium licence and have enabled the continued development and maintenance of this extension.

 Intelephense uses the following open source libraries.
 Please see the following links for source code and licences.
 * [vscode-languageserver-node](https://github.com/Microsoft/vscode-languageserver-node)
 * [micromatch](https://github.com/micromatch/micromatch)